Ultracold Mechanical Quantum Sensor for Tests of New Physics: Outlook

-The fundamental physics implications that we have discussed here are just three examples of how our results can be applied.
-Low populations of mechanical modes also allow us to calculate bounds on other physical effects such as generalized uncertainty principles \cite{Bosso2023}, spacetime fluctuations \cite{Porcino95,DonadiPRD25}, topological defects \cite{Roberts2017}, or holographic noise models \cite{Hogan2010}.
+The fundamental physics implications that we have discussed here are just a few examples of how our results can be applied.
+Additionally, in the Supplementary Information, Section \ref{app:collapse}, we calculate parameter bounds for spontaneous collapse model theories based on our results \cite{GhirardiPRD86, Schrinski2023}, reaching sensitivities comparable with ultra-cold cantilever experiments \cite{VinantePRL20}.
+We also discuss interesting prospects for improved $\hbar$BAR devices.
+Furthermore, low populations of mechanical modes allow us to calculate bounds on other physical effects such as generalized uncertainty principles \cite{Bosso2023}, spacetime fluctuations \cite{Porcino95,DonadiPRD25}, topological defects \cite{Roberts2017}, or holographic noise models \cite{Hogan2010}.
 More generally, the ability to perform highly precise measurements on mechanical modes also position $\hbar$BAR devices as promising tools for measuring weak gravitational forces, including precision tests of the gravitational constant \cite{Bose2024}, tests of Newton's law at short distances \cite{Clifton2012}, direct graviton detection \cite{Tobar2024}, probing gravitational interactions between quantum systems \cite{Bose2017,Marletto2017}, and investigating gravitationally induced decoherence mechanisms \cite{Bassi2017}.
 Ultimately, cQAD platforms hold the potential to address fundamental, unresolved questions about the interplay between gravity and quantum mechanics \cite{ChapelHill2011}.